pinga-lab/paper-moho-inversion-tesseroids/code/README.md

   Run the inversion to estimate the Moho depth for South America.
 * [paper-figures.ipynb](http://nbviewer.jupyter.org/github/pinga-lab/paper-moho-inversion-tesseroids/blob/master/code/paper-figures.ipynb):
   Make all the results figures in the paper.

-PDF versions of the notebooks are also available.
-They were generated using:

-	jupyter nbconvert --to pdf NAME_OF_NOTEBOOK.ipynb

-The `Makefile` makes the conversion of all notebooks in case the `.ipynb` files change.